ryan258/ideaforge/MASTERPLAN.md

 - Created basic structures for TheAnvil, TheWorkshop, and TheFinishingTouch components
 - Implemented consistent error handling across all components
 - Updated all components to use ErrorDisplay component correctly
-- Integrated Ollama AI service for idea, persona, direction generation, and idea refinement
+- Integrated AI model factory for Ollama, OpenAI, and Claude
+- Implemented AI-powered refinement and persona feedback in TheAnvil
+- Implemented markdown rendering for improved readability of AI-generated content
+- Enhanced error handling and loading state management across components
 - Implemented JSON parsing and error handling for AI responses
 - Developed full functionality for TheAnvil component, including AI-powered refinement and persona feedback
-- Implemented markdown rendering for improved readability of AI-generated content
-- Enhanced error handling and loading state management across components

 ## Immediate Next Steps